HumanName Class Documentation

 parse_pieces() then splits those parts on spaces and join_on_conjunctions() joins any pieces next to conjunctions.

-The content of parenthesis or quotes in the name will be added to the nicknames list.
+The content of parenthesis or quotes in the name will be added to the nicknames list, unless that content is suffix-shaped – an unambiguous suffix_not_acronyms/suffix_acronyms member, or content ending in a period – in which case it’s left in place (undelimited) for normal downstream suffix/title/word parsing instead.
 This happens before any other processing of the name.

 Single quotes cannot span white space characters and must border white space to allow for quotes in names like O’Connor and Kawai’ae’a.
 Double quotes and parenthesis can span white space.